 CEO / Slow Content Chief / Strategy @818Agency

 Director: Luxury Meets Cannabis Conference: a platform for luxury-minded and design-forward visionaries in the CBD + Cannabis space.
+This October 2019 in NYC.

 featured image: designed by Billy Gray of Gray Projects Studio